 We act as counsel and arbitrators in international commercial and investment arbitrations.
-In addition, we represent our clients in litigation, DAB and other ADR proceedings.
-In all matters, we provide a clear partner commitment and strive to resolve disputes time- and cost-efficiently.
+In addition, we represent our clients in litigation, DAB, and other ADR proceedings.
+In all matters, we provide a clear partner commitment and are committed to resolving disputes time- and cost-efficiently.

 Clients value our experience and the exceptional quality of our work which has been consistently recognized in national and international rankings.

 We have extensive expertise across a broad range of practice areas and industries, including Construction & Engineering, Commercial & Trade Law, Post-M&A & Corporate, Energy, Antitrust Damages, Banking & Finance, International Private & Civil Procedure Law, and Investment Protection Law.

 Our boutique structure allows us to take on matters which other firms are unwilling or unable to take on due to conflicts of interest.
 It also allows us to team up, if required, with “best in class” dispute resolution experts around the world.

 Our speeches, publications, and lectures allow us to always remain up-to-date and to keep our clients abreast of the latest trends, such as blockchain technology and crypto currency disputes.

 Every member of our team has the special professional, legal, linguistic and intercultural skills required to resolve complex cross-border disputes.

 Our core competence is dispute resolution with a particular focus on international arbitration.